 Andrew is Managing Director and Founder of Civil & Commercial.
-He has overall responsibility for the management of the teams in London and Manchester.
+He has overall responsibility for the management of the teams in London, Manchester and Bristol.

 Andrew has over 20 years’ experience in dealing with contentious costs, is instructed in all areas of commercial litigation, and in particular intellectual property related issues.
 He specialises in advocacy on applications for assessment under the Solicitors Act and those with complex legal argument and appeals as well as Detailed Assessment Hearings in all Courts.

 Andrew has been involved in many substantial commercial cases, the largest being the claim for costs of a contract dispute in the Cayman Islands (costs claimed c. $40 million), a claim for costs on behalf of a successful Defendant to a multi-million pound action for fraud by an international bank (costs claimed c £5 million) and a further international fraud claim which was described by the Judge on a costs appeal as one of the most substantial pieces of litigation of our time (costs claimed c £4 million).

 He has been involved also in a number of significantly high value Conditional Fee claims, the most notable being an employer’s liability claim brought by the families of a group of engineers who were kidnapped and executed in Chechnya; and a claim for personal injury by a Premier League footballer against an opposing player and club in which the Claimant alleged that the Defendant had tackled him with malicious intent and the injury sustained had ended his career.
 Costs in both cases were in the region of £1 million.